Adapting Shakespearean tragedies to Indian Cinema

 Goliyon Ki Raasleela Ram-Leela (Hindi)

 While refining Romeo Juliet for the Malayalee audience, it is important to adapt it with relatability and Eeda does a fine job there.
-Directed by B Ajithkumar Eeda is the Shaksepearean tragedy set in the political warfare of Kannur, a district in Kerala.
-Aishwarya and Anand are two lovebirds with their families belonging to rival political parties.
-The death of their kiths and kins leave them in utter despair.
+Directed by B Ajithkumar, Eeda is the Shaksepearean tragedy set in the political warfare of Kannur, a district in Kerala.
+Aishwarya (Nimisha Sajayan) and Anand (Shane Nigam) are two lovebirds with their families belonging to rival political parties.
+The death of their kith and kin leave them in utter despair.
 But their love for each other does not depreciate.
 It stays firm and strong like it always was.
 Does the couple die, as is inevitable in the original piece?
 We never know.
 The film ends with them dodging away all the hate, holding their hands and walking towards freedom.

 Macbeth is Shakespeare’s shortest tragedy.
 The titular character of the story, Macbeth is a Scottish general to King Duncan.
 Three witches tell Macbeth that he will become the King of Scotland.
 Upon being encouraged by his wife, Macbeth kills the king and turns paranoid.
 There’s only one Indian film made on Macbeth and it is Maqbool.